The International Arbitration Review: Luxembourg

 In Luxembourg, there are different types of jurisdiction depending on the amount in dispute and the subject matter of the dispute.
 Basically, small disputes are handled by lower courts while most disputes are referred to the District Court.

 There are three levels of jurisdiction.
-The decisions of the District Court can be appealed before the Court of Appeal and the decisions of the Court of Appeal can be submitted to the Cassation Court.
+The decisions of the District Court can be appealed before the Court of Appeal and the decisions of the Court of Appeal can be submitted to the Court of Cassation.

 The summary courts may, upon request of the parties, order provisional and conservatory measures.
 However, the parties can renounce this option of requesting interim measures as long as the renunciation is explicit.